How to personalize complex journeys for an exceptional customer experience

 Good or bad, memories last.

 47% of customers believe they would switch to a competitor within a day after a poor customer experience.
+The customer journey doesn’t end after the trip.
 Therefore, you must make your aftersales journey all about the customer.
 It’s all about making them feel like a valued part of your brand.

 The best thing is, there is a whole range of automation programs that can help you deliver regular, personalized messages at key stages of the relationship.